Klabautermann: General description

 The Klabautermann only shows itself if the ship is doomed to sink, according to lore.
 Only a few have [lived to] see it, since seeing it was bad luck.
 The sight of a Klabautermann is an ill omen, and in the 19th century, it was the most feared sight among sailors.

 However, when it does appear to humans, it typically appears as a small humanlike figure carrying a tobacco pipe and wearing a nightcap-style sailor's cap and a red or grey jacket.
 According to one source, the fiery red-headed and white-bearded sprite has green teeth, wears yellow hoses with riding boots, and a "steeple-crowned" pointy hat.
 (Note: Kuhn&Schwartz (1848), with first mate Werner from Hamburg as informant.)
 The rarely seen klabautermann (aka Kalfater or "caulker"), according to Pomeranian sources, is about two feet tall, wears a red jacket, a sailor's wide trousers, and a round hat, but others say he is completely naked.
-Or it may appear in the guise the ship's carpenter.
+Or it may appear in the guise of the ship's carpenter.

 The physical descriptions are many and varied according to various sources, as collected by Buss.
 This likeness is carved and attached to the mast as a symbol of good luck.

 An oral source stated there was a way to catch sight of it without danger.
 One must go alone at night between 12 and 1 o'-clock to the capstan-hole (Spillloch), and look between the legs and past the hole.
 Then the spirit can be seen standing in front of the hole.
 But if it appears naked, no article of clothing must be given by any means, for it will be enraged at being pitied upon.

 The Klabautermann is associated with the wood of the ship on which it lives.
 He enters the ship via the wood used to build it.
 A belief existed that if a stillborn or unbaptized child was buried in the heath under a tree, and the wood was then used to build a ship, the child's soul in the form of the klabautermann would transfer onto that ship.

 (Also, the superstition recorded from the island of Rügen held that a child who suffered a fracture can be helped towards healing by passing him over a split oak three times at sunrise; that oak bound back together and allowed to grow would eventually host the soul of the mended person, which became a Klabauterman when this timber was used.
-Feilberg on his monograph on the nisse compares these German examples of skibnsisse to the more general Danish belief that a person's soul, or a wight (vætte) resides in any tree that needs be harvested for timber (Note: Feilberg states skibsnisse as given on his p.
-15 n4, which are in fact the two German accounts, (Temme 1840) and (Baier 1855).).
+Feilberg on his monograph on the nisse compares these German examples of skibnsisse to the more general Danish belief that a person's soul, or a wight (vætte) resides in any tree that needs be harvested for timber.
+(Note: Feilberg states skibsnisse as given on his p.
+15 n4, which are in fact the two German accounts, (Temme 1840) and (Baier 1855).)